TIGERs-Mannheim/AutoReferee/README.md

 	The Java files which the protobuf compiler generates do not comply with the strict compiler settings for the projects.
 This is why the classpath folders that contain the generated protobuf files are marked to ignore optional compiler errors.
 These settings are overriden by Eclipse when updating the projects from the Maven configuration.
 If Eclipse complains about compile errors in these classpath folders check if the **.classpath** file has been modified and **checkout** possible changes.
 Refresh the projects afterwards.

-# Mode of operation
-The autoref software has been designed to work as an extension of the refbox.
-It stores as few state about the game as possible.
-It employs a state machine that is driven by the received referee messages to determine the state of the current game.
-Depending on the state of the game different rules are evaluated with each vision frame.
-As a result of the evaluation each rule can specify a new command to be sent to the refbox or a rule violation that occurred on the field or set a new follow-up action.
-A follow-up action determines what action is to be taken after the game has returned to the Stopped state.
-Possible actions are: Kick-Off, Direct/Indirect Freekick.
-The follow-up action represents the only state information that is stored internally by the referee.
-All rules are stored in the **edu.tigers.autoreferee.engine.rules.impl** package and possible subpackages of the **moduli-autoreferee** project.
-The referee is currently capable of detecting the following rule infringements:

-- Defender to Ball distance during a freekick
-- Indirect Goals
-- 10s Timeout during a freekick/kick-off situation
-- Attacker to Defense Area distance during a freekick
-- Attacker touching the ball inside the defense area of the opponent
-- Throw-ins/Goalkicks/Corner
-- Ball velocity
-- Number of bots on the field
-- Bot speed during STOP
-- Double Touch
-- Dribbling

 # Usage

 ## Configuration